0xMPDev/contentAutomationPython/README.md

 4. Currently we store winning_data in JSON file, we could add a database
 5. You could run this on your local machine, but we could also run it as public API service with authentication or run on local network behind firewall
 6. We could consider scaling if needed
+7. Add more error handling in case data was not found, there was a timeout, we could add logs, etc.

 For more details on the scope, design and requiorements as well as implementation, you can read these articles:
 - https://mpdev.hashnode.dev/content-automation